Glenda Daniels 1958 - 2020 - Obituary

 Died June 27, 2020

 Glenda Donna Kay Sellers Daniels, age 61 of Clarkesville, died Saturday, June 27.
 Funeral services are scheduled for 2 pm, Thursday in the Chapel of McGahee-Griffin and Stewart.
 Interment will follow in Yonah Memorial Gardens.
 The family will receive friends at the funeral home on Wednesday from 2-4 pm and on Thursday from 12 noon until the service hour.
-Those in attendance are asked to adhere to the public health and social distancing guidelines.
 Arrangements by McGahee-Griffin & Stewart Funeral Home, Cornelia.

 Died June 27, 2020

 Glenda Donna Kay Sellers Daniels, age 61 of Clarkesville, died Saturday, June 27.
 Funeral services are scheduled for 2 pm, Thursday in the Chapel of McGahee-Griffin and Stewart.
 Interment will follow in Yonah Memorial Gardens.
 The family will receive friends at the funeral home on Wednesday from 2-4 pm and on Thursday from 12 noon until the service hour.
-Those in attendance are asked to adhere to the public health and social distancing guidelines.
 Arrangements by McGahee-Griffin & Stewart Funeral Home, Cornelia.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.